solargate/grom/README.md

 >
 > Configuration formats, APIs, storage layouts, and other interfaces may and will change without a stable migration path.
 Expect bugs.
 Use at your own risk.

+> **Grom — a free workout ecosystem: your server, your communities, open code.**

+Grom aims to be a fully free ecosystem for athletes and enthusiasts: run a server for yourself or any community, keep workouts on infrastructure you control, and optionally share activities across communities through federation.
+It stays open to integrations with available sports services and formats — and remains open source so anyone can help shape it.
+Longer version: [About the project](docs/about.md).

 Self-hosted workout tracker with an optional ActivityPub federation layer.
 Record or import workouts, manage equipment, follow other athletes (local or federated), like and comment on their activities, and browse a social feed — all on infrastructure you control.

 The server is a single Go binary; the Flutter client ships as an embedded web UI and as an Android app.